-In relation to biocidal and plant protection chemicals provisions which exist in the Biocidal Products Regulation 528/2012 (Article 56) and the Plant Protection Products Regulation 1107/2009 (Article 54), and as transposed in Ireland by SI 427 of 2013 and SI 159 of 2012, respectively, that allows for trial programmes/experiments for research and development purposes on biocides and plant protection products.
+Regulations, Regulation (EC) 1107/2009 and Regulation (EU) 528/2012, respectively.
+As the competent transposed in Ireland by SI 427 of 2013 and SI 159 of 2012, respectively, that allows for trial programmes/experiments for research and development purposes on biocides and plant protection products.